 - 1. You may ask the college Enrollment Services Office staff for a math review sheet. - 2.
 BIOL: 2301/2101 and BIOL 2302/2102 may be transferred from another institution. - 3.
 Experience in health care is recommended prior to admission (volunteer, nurse assistant, etc.). - 4.
 Notification of conditional acceptance or denial will be mailed to all candidates.
 Any questions should be directed to the Enrollment Management Specialist. - 5.
 There is no waiting list carried over from one admission cycle to the next.
 Students who do not get accepted into the class must re-apply for the next class. - 6.
 Applicants are ranked according to the criteria on the Vocational Nursing Points System for Admission Ranking tool. - 7.
 The number of students admitted is based on clinical space availability and the number of faculty members. - 8.
+Students who are not admitted are responsible for re-applying for the next class. - 9.
 Students are responsible for keeping their files updated, including mailing address, email address, and phone number.
 Notify Enrollment Services of any changes.